DenisMth/Sunnyside/README.md

 # Sunnyside

-Sunnyside is a project where we had a base template to reproduce pixel-perfect.
+Sunnyside is a project where we had a base template to reproduce pixel-perfect using only HTML and CSS.
 It may contain some easter eggs...

 https://denismth.github.io/Sunnyside/